Skip to navigation Skip to content

 • Key all income received in the Australian financial year for the 12 month period starting from 1 July and ending 30 June

-• Include any Australian income as well as the converted overseas income
+• Include any Australian income, including ATO income, and relevant Centrelink/Department of Veterans’ Affairs (DVA) payments, as well as the converted overseas income

-Note: for help keying the income information in Cuba, see Table 4 Reconciling an estimate with a determined ATI in Cuba Estimates Process Help
+Note: for help keying the income information in Cuba, see Table 4 in Estimates Cuba Process Help

 • When all the income has been keyed, press OK to view the Reconciliation Calculator window